Eight-Point Plan To Build A Powerful Team

 - Love them when they fail.

-- Create an environment that encourages and reward self-discipline.
+- Create an environment that encourages and rewards self-discipline.

 - Have the courage to exit those from the team who do not fit.